panopset/src/docs/build.md

 Requirements may be installed with the yum command:

     sudo yum -y install java maven rpm-build vim gitk

+For current Java and Maven, [sdkman](https://sdkman.io/) will help.

 Put this at the end of /etc/bashrc, and reboot: